Skip to content

 Data collection pipeline

-The pipeline runs six steps in order:
+The pipeline runs six steps in the following order:

 Step What it does Data source

-1. NPS Data Collection Park metadata, coordinates, and boundary polygons NPS API
+1. NPS data collection Park metadata, coordinates, and boundary polygons NPS API

-2. OSM Trails Collection Hiking trails within park boundaries OpenStreetMap
+2. OSM trails collection Hiking trails within park boundaries OpenStreetMap

-3. TNM Trails Collection Official trail data within park boundaries The National Map
+3. TNM trails collection Official trail data within park boundaries The National Map(USGS)

-4. GMaps Import Hiking locations from Google My Maps KML files KML files in raw_data/gmaps/
+4. GMaps import Hiking locations from Google My Maps KML files KML files in raw_data/gmaps/

-5. Trail Matching Matches GMaps locations to TNM or OSM trail geometries Internal
+5. Trail matching Matches GMaps locations to TNM or OSM trail geometries Internal

 The pipeline is resumable: each collector skips parks or trails that already have data in the database.
 If something interrupts a run, re-running picks up where it left off.